LoSk-p/water_drone_demo/README.md

 ## Set Ethereum network & node (Rinkeby & Infura)

 1. Infura runs hosted Ethereum nodes.
-Go to https://infura.io and sign up
+Go to https://infura.io and sign up.
-2. At Infura site, create a new project
+2. At Infura site, create a new project.
 3. Within the project settings page, note your Infura `project id` value.
 We will use it in the next step.
 4. Write your Infura `project id` to `ocean/infura` in config file:
 ```bash